An App Group roller coaster ride

 Conclusion

-This problem has had be struggling for a few days, and I’m sooooo relieved to finally understand what caused this strange behavior.
+This problem had me struggling for a few days, and I’m so relieved to finally understand it.
 I hope you enjoyed this roller coaster ride.
 God knows I didn’t :)